udemirezen/pinn_clusters/README.md

 Our script should be run in a conda environment using one of the ```.yml``` files in the ```env``` folder.
 To install conda, please follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

-Then, create a conda environment by running the command
+Then, create a conda environment by running the command:

 ```conda env create -f environment.yml```